The New Science: Reception and later influence

-Vico’s major work was poorly received during his own life but has since inspired a cadre of famous thinkers and artists, including Karl Marx and Montesquieu.
+Vico's major work was poorly received during his own life but has since inspired a cadre of famous thinkers and artists, including Karl Marx and Montesquieu.
 Later his work was received more favourably as in the case of Lord Monboddo to whom he was compared in a modern treatise.

 Isaiah Berlin has devoted attention to Vico as a critic of the Enlightenment and a significant humanist and culture theorist.

 Scienza Nuova was included by Martin Seymour-Smith in his book The 100 Most Influential Books Ever Written.

 The historical cycle provides the structure for James Joyce's book, Finnegans Wake.
 The intertextual relationship between Scienza Nuova and Finnegans Wake was brought to light by Samuel Beckett in his essay "Dante...
 Bruno.
 Vico..
 Joyce” published in Our Exagmination Round His Factification for Incamination of Work in Progress (1929), where Beckett argued that Vico's conception of language also had significant influence in Joyce's work.
 Vico's notion of the lingua mentale commune (mental dictionary) in relation to universale fantastico reverberates in Joyce's novel, which ends in the middle of a sentence, reasserting Vico's principle of cyclical history.

-Language, knowledge and society are in a dialectical relationship, which means that any study or comparison of societies must consider the specific contexts of the societies.
-This has clearly influenced anthropology and sociology.
+In A. S. Byatt's 1990 novel Possession the initial example of the (fictional) poets' correspondence which drives the plot is found in a copy of Scienza Nuova.
+Some of Vico's ideas are discussed in relation to the characters' motivation.